tokenspice/tokenspice/README.md

 **WARNING: this is WIP code.
 Prototype, not fully functional, etc. Keep your expectations low.
 But maybe parts are useful to some:)**

-# 🐠 TokenSPICE v0.2: Token Simulator with EVM
+# 🐠 TokenSPICE: EVM Agent-Based Token Simulator

 TokenSPICE can be used to help design, tune, and verify tokenized ecosystems in an overall Token Engineering (TE) flow.

 TokenSPICE simulates tokenized ecosystems using an agent-based approach.

 Each “agent” is a class.
 Has a wallet, and does work to earn $.
 One models the system by wiring up agents, and tracking metrics (kpis).
 Agents may be written in pure Python, or with an EVM-based backend.
-(The [original version](https://github.com/oceanprotocol/tokenspice) was pure Python.
-This repo is intended to supersede the original.)
+(The [original version](https://github.com/oceanprotocol/tokenspice0.1) was pure Python.
+This repo supersedes the original.)

 It's currently tuned to model [Ocean Market](https://market.oceanprotocol.com).
 The original version was tuned for the [Web3 Sustainability Loop](https://blog.oceanprotocol.com/the-web3-sustainability-loop-b2a4097a36e).
 However you can rewire the "netlist" of "agents" to simulate whatever you like.
 Simply fork it and get going.